MykhailoYar/sylomer_bearer/README.md

 ## Step 1.
 Design limits

-The user has to check building design rules (allowed distance between bearings, maximum possible numbers of bearings), acoustic limits (maximum and minimum allowed power of bearings under the load), and take into the account list of available Sylomer marks that he has at the warehouse and define a list of possible cutting step size of the vibration insulation material.
+The user has to check building design rules (allowed distance between bearings, maximum possible numbers of bearers), acoustic limits (maximum and minimum allowed power of bearers under the load), and take into the account list of available Sylomer marks that he has at the warehouse and define a list of possible cutting step size of the vibration insulation material.

 ## Step 2.
 Input data